Particle acceleration at radiative supernova remnant shocks

 \subsection{Very young radiative supernova shocks}

-Core-collapse supernovae (SNe) typically explode into the dense wind of a late-stage massive star, characterized by a mass-loss rate $\dot{M}$ and wind velocity $u_{\rm w}$, leading to a density profile $\rho = \dot{M}/(4\pi u_{\rm w} r^2)$.
+Core-collapse SNe typically explode into the dense wind of a late-stage massive star, characterized by a mass-loss rate, $\dot{M}$, and wind velocity, $u_{\rm w}$, leading to a density profile of $\rho = \dot{M}/(4\pi u_{\rm w} r^2)$.
 The high density enhances radiative cooling, thereby reducing the maximum momentum attainable by accelerated particles.
 During the late stages of massive star evolution, the mass-loss rate can vary substantially, and a wide range of values is reported in the literature.
 Depending on the ejecta mass and the total explosion energy of the SN, the resulting shock velocity in the wind is well described by self-similar solutions~\citep{tang2016}.

 The case of very young SN shocks (from days to about a year after the explosion) is of particular interest because, unlike the typical radiative SNR shocks ($\gtrsim 20$ kyr), the shock speed and density are sufficiently high to excite Bell instabilities in the plasma, leading to significant amplification of the magnetic field~\citep{marcowith2018}.
 At the same time, the high density can make radiative cooling important.
-These conditions combine properties usually associated with both young, non-radiative SNRs and old, radiative SNRs, thus providing a unique environment to study the interplay between magnetic field amplification, particle acceleration, and radiative losses.
+These conditions combine properties usually associated with both young, non-radiative SNRs and old, radiative SNRs, providing a unique environment in which to study the interplay between magnetic field amplification, particle acceleration, and radiative losses.

 The maximum energy of accelerated particles, estimated with the criteria described in Sec.~\ref{sec:pmax}, is illustrated in Fig.~\ref{fig:Emax_contour_young_SN.pdf}.
-On the first day, for mass-loss rates $\dot{M} \sim 10^{-2}-1$ M$_{\odot}$/yr, cooling suppresses acceleration.
-At one month and one year, this limitation persists only for mass-loss rates of order $\dot{M} \sim 1$ M$_{\odot}$/yr.
-For lower mass-loss rates, $\dot{M} \lesssim 10^{-3}$ M$_{\odot}$/yr, particle energies in the TeV range can typically be reached at these timescales, opening interesting prospects for detection with next-generation observatories~\citep{CTAScience,LHAASO2024}.
+On the first day, for mass-loss rates of $\dot{M} \sim 10^{-2}-1$ M$_{\odot}$/yr, cooling suppresses acceleration.
+At one month and one year, this limitation persists only for mass-loss rates on the order of $\dot{M} \sim 1$ M$_{\odot}$/yr.
+For lower mass-loss rates, $\dot{M} \lesssim 10^{-3}$ M$_{\odot}$/yr, particle energies in the tera-electronvolt range can typically be reached at these timescales, opening up interesting prospects for detection with next-generation observatories~\citep{CTAScience,LHAASO2024}.